Tafmakura/arsol-wp-snippets-packet-example/README.md

   - `file`: URL path to the CSS file (e.g., `plugin_dir_url(__FILE__) . '../snippets/css/example.css'`)
   - `context`: 'frontend', 'admin', or 'both'
   - `position`: 'header' or 'footer' (defaults to 'header')
+  - `version`: Optional version number for caching (defaults to `null` for no caching)
+  - `loading_order`: Numeric value to control loading order (lower numbers load first)
+  - `dependencies`: Array of other CSS files this file depends on
 - **Example included**: `example.css`

 #### 2. JavaScript Snippets